gopro/OpenGoPro/docs/tutorials/_python-tutorials/tutorial_4_ble_queries.md

 That is, after registering for push notifications for a given query, notification responses will continuously be sent whenever the query changes until the client unregisters for push notifications for the given query.

+{% tip %}
-{% tip The initial response to the Register command also contains the current setting / status value %}
+The initial response to the Register command also contains the current setting / status value.
+{% endtip %}

 We will walk through the `ble_query_register_resolution_value_updates.py` script to demonstrate this: